-I’ve approached my (few) physical relationships in two ways, realizing that love has made me careless and time has made me responsible.
-A few months ago I received some bad – but not the worst – news and felt frustrated that nothing was available to console me.
-I found all the online information cold and clinical, whilst forums described uncomfortable procedures without any kind of reassurance.
+A few months ago I received some bad (but not the worst) news and felt frustrated nothing was available to console me.
+I found all online information cold and clinical, whilst forums described uncomfortable procedures without any kind of reassurance.

 My most recent relationship was complicated.
-Whilst I would have preferred to use condoms, my ex-boyfriend detested the idea as they gave him no feeling.
-I found this the typical male reaction when using condoms – male friends have compared them to wearing latex gloves; saying they’d rather not have sex if compromising pleasure.
-To compensate, girlfriends of mine have given the whole “he takes it out before he ejaculates” thing – two of which ended up pregnant and the others alone with dirty sheets.
+Whilst I would have preferred to use condoms, my ex-boyfriend detested the idea as they gave him “no feeling”.
+I found this a somewhat typical male response when asked to use condoms.
+Male friends compared them to wearing latex gloves, saying they’d rather not have sex if compromising pleasure.
+To compensate, girlfriends of mine have given the whole “he takes it out before he ejaculates” thing – two of which ended up pregnant and the others with dirty sheets.
 Nice.
-But this is not to blame and shame, condoms are renowned for being a moment-killer, transforming spontaneity into something awkwardly mapped out.
+But this is not a blame and shame post, condoms are renowned for being a moment-killer, providing spontaneity with a dose of sensibility.

-In my last relationship I did what I thought would be most sensible; I went for an STI test and my then-boyfriend did the same.
-When all was fine, I went on the contraceptive pill Microgynon and felt that we were good to go!
-I have to emphasize that I really, really didn’t want to go on the pill – I just wanted to please my partner.
-Typical.
+In my last relationship I did what I thought would be most sensible; I went for an STI test and my boyfriend did the same.
+When all was fine, I went on the contraceptive pill Microgynon and we were good to go!
+I have to emphasise that I really, really didn’t want to go on the pill, I wanted to please my partner.
+Sigh.

 Whilst I understand most men prefer to go bare-back, we need to be more careful with how we protect our bodies.
-Around 80% of my friends have said their boyfriends “just won’t use condoms” or that “they say they will but then just slip it in”.
-Seriously?!
-Guys, if you care about your woman, or better still, women in general, perhaps learn to embrace the latex cling-on: wear it, own it and revel in the knowing that nobody is getting pregnant…or infected.
+Around 80% of my friends have said their boyfriends “won’t use condoms” or that they “say they will but then just slip it in”.
+Seriously guys?!
+If you care about your woman, or better still, women in general, stop being so goddam selfish and learn a thing or two about boundaries.
+At least that way, both parties need not worry about pregnancy or infection.

-The amount of times I’ve caught urinary-tract infections due to unprotected sex is staggering.
-I have tearfully sat in warm baths, not knowing what’s happening to my body, enduring agony.
-I’ve visited A&E multiple times and had nurses accuse me of not rinsing out the sample bottle as bacteria-ridden skin has been floating in the liquid.
+The amount of times I’ve caught urinary-tract infections due to sex is staggering.
+I have tearfully sat in warm baths, not sure what’s happening to my body, enduring agony.
+I’ve visited A&E multiple times and had nurses accuse me of not rinsing out the sample bottle as bacteria-ridden skin has sat floating in the liquid.
 It isn’t pretty, it isn’t fun and I can only compare the experience to pissing razorblades.
-As a result, I live with interstitial cystitis which no amount of scans, fluids and antibiotics can clear.
+As a result, I live with interstitial cystitis which no amount of scans, fluids and antibiotics will clear.

-And that’s not where my story ends.
 In May 2015 I went for my first official smear-test and didn’t think much of it.
-It was only when I spoke to my nurse a couple of weeks later that I found myself at the brink of heart-attack.
+It was only when I spoke to my nurse a couple of weeks later that I found myself on the brink of a heart-attack.
 “WHAT DO YOU MEAN I HAVE HIV??!!”
-I cried in a canteen full of co-workers.
-Luckily, I’d misheard her and had actually picked up a sexually transmitted infection called HPV (human papilloma virus) as well as having an abnormal cell count.
-With no physical symptoms, I had no idea where the virus was from or that it even existed.
-It was never picked up in my previous tests because it was found on my cervix and also:-
+I cried, in a canteen full of co-workers.
+Luckily, I’d misheard her and had actually contracted an STI called HPV (human papilloma virus).
+I had NO SYMPTOMS whatsoever.
+I had no idea where the virus was from or that it even existed.
+It was never picked up in previous STI tests due to living on my cervix and guess what:

 MEN CANNOT BE TESTED FOR IT.

 It’s all well and good when guys say “I’m clean – I’ve been tested”.
-But the truth is, unless they’ religiously use condoms, they could never really know.
-To top it off, there is no official cure; our immune systems fight off the infection naturally however, having already been single and alone for 6 months prior to the smear, it seemed my body was failing me.
-It’s also worth mentioning that Big Brother’s Jade Goody died from was cervical cancer and HPV was a trigger for this.
-Sigh.
+But the truth is, unless they always use condoms, they could never really know.
+To top it off, there is no official cure; our immune systems fight off the infection naturally however, having been single and celibate for 6 months prior to the smear, it seemed my body was failing me.
+It’s also worth mentioning that Big Brother’s Jade Goody died from cervical cancer – HPV being a key trigger for this.

 We can avoid the risk of disease by using condoms and going for smears.
-Your partner should also support you on this, your health is more important than a sexual preference.
-We should be stronger.
-If you want your man to use a condom – make him use a condom.
-Don’t be ignorant by thinking you’re safe because you’re not.
+Your sexual partner should support you on this: your health is more important than his wet penis.
+If you want your man to use a condom, make him use a condom.
+Don’t feel pressured, feel safe.